WilkinGlen/Blazor2026/ZOOM_CONTROL_README.md

 - `GetZoomPercentage()`: Get current zoom as percentage

 ### ZoomControl
-A UI control component that provides buttons, slider, and percentage display.
+A UI control component that uses MudBlazor components:
+- `MudIconButton` for zoom in/out actions
+- `MudSlider` for precise control
+- `MudChip` for percentage display

 **Location**: `Blazor2026/Components/Controls/ZoomControl.razor`